jk11demo/COMP5202/content/index.md

 # Introduction to the course

-This course will cover the fundamentals of programming, but before we can begin, we need to set up the tools we are using for this course.
+This course will cover the fundamentals of programming and problem solving, but before we can begin, we need to set up the tools we are using for this course.

 # Relevant Links: